EndPointSecurity497/Front-End-Work/README.md

 Download the file frontend.pem from the frontend channel in the IPRO discord
 Download ServiceInfo.py from the frontend GitHub repository
-Create the directory where you wish to store the downloaded files (IT MUST BE THE SAME DIRECTORY)
+Create the directory where you wish to store the downloaded files (THEY MUST BE THE SAME DIRECTORY)

 ### Manual Running
 If you don't want this process to start at launch, just run it from the terminal using